shenwei356/seqkit/doc/docs/usage.md

 remove duplicated sequences by ID/name/sequence

 Attentions:
   1. When comparing by sequences, both positive and negative strands are compared.
 Switch on -P/--only-positive-strand for considering the positive strand only.
+  2. Only the first record is saved for duplicates.

 Usage:
   seqkit rmdup [flags]